 - MT90 - 16 Load Range B

-The first tire, a 130/90, is a common Harley-Davidson rear size.
+The first , a 130/90, is a common size for Harley Davidson tires.
 130 represents the width across the face of the tread.
 This is not the same from tire to tire – each manufacturer varies slightly, and the curvature of the tire’s profile can affect the overall measurement, but the tolerances are close enough that one will fit where another goes.
 A caveat - if you choose to deviate from the manufacturer’s specs on tire size – then a given size in Brand A may not fit somewhere a Brand B tire of the same size fits.

 The second tire conveys the width with the letter ‘T’.
 Tire width charts are widely available in tire catalogs and online, so to save space, we’ll omit them here.
 (For those curious, the ‘M’ indicates ‘Motorcycle’.
 Every tire you’ll run into will start with an ‘M’.)

 90 represents the aspect ratio.
 The aspect ratio, also known as profile, is the height of the sidewall.
 90 is not a linear measurement – rather, as a ratio, it is a percentage of the width.
 Thus, this tire has a side wall height of 90% x 130mm or 117mm.
 Thus, sidewall heights can be the same (or very close) on two tires with different aspect ratios – if their width is different.